udaykiran243/Embeded-Systems/IntroductionTo- C-Programming.md

   ```

 ### Octal
-The octal values are the integer values which are prefixed with `0` and to print the Octal values we use the `%o` and `0%o`. `0, 1, 2, 3, 4, 5, 6, 7`
+The octal values are the integer values which are prefixed with `0` and to print the Octal values we use the `%o` and `0%o`. `0, 1, 2, 3, 4, 5, 6, 7`.
+To get the Octal values from the user we use the `%o`.
 | Octal | Binary |
 | ----- | ------ |
 | 0     | 000    |